Upstart Kings go for season sweep against touted Bruins

 It’s the only time in 20 games this season that the Bruins have lost when leading after two periods.

-Boston left wing Jake DeBrusk could be a question mark after he blocked a shot off his lower left leg in the first period against Pittsburgh.
+Boston left wing Jake DeBrusk was placed on long-term injured reserve Thursday morning after he blocked a shot off his lower left leg in the first period against Pittsburgh.
 He played the remainder of the game, but was photographed wearing a walking boot afterward.

 DeBrusk is second on the Bruins with 16 goals and tied for third with 30 points.

-Prior to leaving on the three-game California trip on Tuesday, the Bruins recalled forward Chris Wagner from Providence of the American Hockey League to give them an alternative if DeBrusk is unable to play.
+In a corresponding move, the Bruins recalled forward Chris Wagner from Providence of the American Hockey League.

 –Field Level Media